Facebook Bug Changed Privacy Settings of Up to 14 Million Users

 One of Facebook’s key privacy features is that it lets people decide an audience for their posts.
 Someone can, for example, share a post with only a limited group of family and friends, or decide to make a post public so that anyone, including people not logged on to Facebook, can see it.

-It was unclear if users could have done anything to their settings to prevent being affected by the bug the company revealed Thursday.
+It was unclear if users could have done anything to their settings to prevent being affected by the bug the company announced Thursday.